Sally Wainwright: Career

+Wainwright said in 2014 that her strong yet flawed female characters are "almost real" to her and arrive "fully formed" in her imagination.
+She has been a director and producer of some of her own television work, partly to ensure the scenery and dialogue reflects Yorkshire.

-Wainwright wrote and directed a two-hour drama special for BBC One entitled To Walk Invisible, which aired on BBC One in 2016 and in the US in 2017.
+Wainwright wrote and directed a two-hour drama special for BBC One, To Walk Invisible, which aired in the UK in 2016 and in the US in 2017.
 Its subject is the Brontë family, particularly the relationship the three sisters, Anne, Emily and Charlotte, had with their brother, Branwell.
 While working on the drama, Wainwright said "I am thrilled beyond measure that I've been asked by the BBC to bring to life these three fascinating, talented, ingenious Yorkshire women."

 In 2019, Wainwright's Gentleman Jack, a drama about the 19th-century Yorkshire landowner, diarist, and open lesbian, Anne Lister, played by Suranne Jones, and Lister's courtship of Ann Walker, played by Sophie Rundle, premiered on both BBC One in the UK and HBO in the US.